marciot/mac-tip/README.md

 * Thank you to [Stone Table Software] for providing the tool I used to convert the Windows RTF docs into SimpleText...
 * ...and to the Internet Archive's Wayback Machine for allowing me to access it long after the website was shut down!
 * Thank you to Thomas Tempelmann sharing his [LaunchLib code] which I used to open the documents
+* Thank you to Grant Hutchinson and Nikola Biscan for sending me 1GB and 2GB Jaz cartridges for testing.

 The Original TIP For Windows
 ----------------------------